yiisoft/view/docs/guides/en/use-in-web-environment.md

 To have scripts and tags registered and rendered correctly, special methods are called in the example above:

 - `beginPage()` - This method should be called at the very beginning of the view template.
-- `beginPage()` - This method should be called at the very end of the view template.
+- `endPage()` - This method should be called at the very end of the view template.
 - `head()` - This method should be called within the `<head>` section of an HTML page.
 It generates a placeholder which will be replaced with the registered head HTML code (e.g. link tags, meta tags) when a page finishes rendering.
 - `beginBody()` - This method should be called at the beginning of the `<body>` section.
 It generates a placeholder